fladdict/devart-template/project_posts/2014-02-16-Technical-Research-Day1.md

 ### JavaScript

-This time I use Google Map api.
-I need JS for one of the my tool set.
+Yes I need Google Map api.
+I need JS for that.

-Below is simple study that shows google satellite map.
+This is simple study that shows google satellite map.
+As a first step I will transfer this browser screen to some other platform because JS is not good for control devices.